Skip to main content

 Approach:

-During the course of the first year of the project, the objectives will focus on several crop varieties and insects; namely sugar beets, potatoes, the honeybee, sunflowers and cereal crops (oats, wheat and barley) and will have the following start-up approaches: (1) assess the immediate sensing needs for the aforementioned crop varieties and insects; (2) develop new and survey existing electromagnetic sensors & instrumentation circuitry to conduct the needed measurements, in which the sensors are not limited to imaging, LiDAR and microwave radar; (3) develop lab or greenhouse prototype systems that closely resemble the field-based sensing needs; and (4) deploy the sensor system in the field for real-time measurements and ML-based decisions.
+During the course of the second year of the project, the objectives will focus on several crop varieties and insects; namely sugar beets, potatoes, the honeybee, sunflowers and cereal crops (oats, wheat and barley), dry beans and will have the following continued approaches: (1) continue to assess the immediate sensing needs for the aforementioned crop varieties and insects; (2) continue to develop new and survey existing electromagnetic sensors & instrumentation circuitry to conduct the needed measurements, in which the sensors are not limited to imaging, LiDAR and microwave radar; (3) develop lab or greenhouse prototype systems that closely resemble the field-based sensing needs; and (4) further deploy the sensor system in the field for real-time measurements and ML-based decisions.